hwu0010/ENIGMA-PD/docs/resources/how_to_guides/neurobagel.md

 - Overall experience: not difficult, but requires some attention to detail.

 ??? info "Add your feedback to improve the tool"
     The Neurobagel team continues to improve this tool together with us.
-If you have an idea for an improvement or find something difficult or confusing, please use the purple button "Give us feedback" on the right edge of the screen
+If you have an idea for an improvement or find something difficult or confusing, please use the purple button "Give us feedback" on the right edge of the screen.

 ---

 ## Next steps for sites
-- Annotate your clinical dataset using the ENIGMA‑PD list and Neurobagel tool.
+- Annotate your clinical spreadsheet using the ENIGMA‑PD list and Neurobagel tool.
-- Reach out to enigma-pd@amsterdamumc.nl for support!
+- Reach out to enigma-pd@amsterdamumc.nl or join the Neurobagel discord server for support: https://discord.gg/sxnCT4QJ7a.
-- Share feedback on missing variables or usability improvements.
+- Share feedback on missing variables (through [this form](https://forms.gle/za9fEQCnhi5GZ4rt6)) or usability improvements.